Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Experiments

-Listing~\ref{listing:spatial_relations} depicts how the ChangeFormer detections are integrated into the HPLP as new spatial relation \textit{change}$(\mathbf{x})$.
-Here, each probability of the output is analogous to the demonstration of the \textit{over}$(\mathbf{x}, t)$ relation, written as the conditional probability of the HPLP fact.
+Listing~\ref{listing:spatial_relations} depicts how the ChangeFormer detections are integrated into the HPLP as a new spatial relation \textit{p::change(x)}.
+Here, each output probability is analogous to the demonstration of the \textit{over(x, t)} relation, written as the conditional probability of the HPLP fact.
 In contrast to prior work, the relation is unary and not connected to a specific type due to the less specific semantics of the ChangeFormer.